-Candidates can check the brief introduction to the super specialty medical degrees which are most recommended by postgraduate medical aspirants.
+Candidates can check the brief introduction to the super-speciality medical degrees which are most recommended by postgraduate medical aspirants.

-In order to be considered for admission to super specialty courses, aspirants need to fulfill certain eligibility criteria, which includes:
+In order to be considered for admission to super speciality courses, aspirants need to fulfil certain eligibility criteria, which includes:

 Candidates must possess a recognized postgraduate degree (MD/MS/DNB) or provisional pass certificate by the college/university